 The Northwest Educational Service District 189 (NWESD 189) strives to provide students with optimal conditions for learning by maintaining a program environment where everyone is treated with respect and no one is physically or emotionally harmed.

-Any program staff who observes, overhears, or otherwise witnesses harassment, intimidation or bullying or to whom such actions have been reported must take prompt and appropriate action to stop the harassment and to prevent its reoccurrence.
+Any program staff who observes, overhears, or otherwise witnesses harassment, intimidation, or bullying or to whom such actions have been reported must take prompt and appropriate action to stop the harassment, intimidation, or bullying, and to prevent its reoccurrence.

 - Physically harms a student or damages the student’s property.

 - Has the effect of substantially interfering with a student’s education.

 - Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment.